davegallant/site/content/blog/replacing-docker-with-podman-on-macos/index.md

 author: "Dave Gallant"
 ---

-There are a number of reasons why you might want to replace docker, especially on macOS.
-The following feature bundled in Docker Desktop might have motivated you enough to consider replacing docker:
+There are a number of reasons why you might want to replace Docker, especially on macOS.
+The following feature bundled in Docker Desktop might have motivated you enough to consider replacing Docker:

 <!--more-->